-Free one-hour tours of the Stephen A. Schwarzman Building begin at 11 a.m. and 2 p.m. on Mondays to Saturdays and 2 p.m. on Sundays.
-Please note that the library is closed on Sundays during the summer.
+Free one-hour tours of the Stephen A. Schwarzman Building begin at 11 AM and 2 PM on Monday through Saturdays, and at 2 PM on Sundays.
+(Please keep in mind that The Schwarzman Building is closed on Sundays in July and August).
 Tours meet at the reception desk in Astor Hall.
 Tours are available on a first come basis and are limited to 25 people.

-Grades K-5 School Group Visits and Day Camp Groups
+Grades 2-6 School Group Visits and Day Camp Groups

-Tours for K-5 student groups are available by appointment only and must be scheduled 6 weeks in advance.
-For more information please call the Children’s Center at 212-621-0208.
+Free tours for 2nd-6th grade student groups are available by appointment only and must be scheduled at least 8 weeks in advance.
+For more information, please call the Children’s Center at 212.621.0208.

-Tours and orientations for high school, undergraduate and graduate school programs are available by appointment only and must be scheduled 6 weeks in advance.
-For more information, please email firstname.lastname@example.org.
+The Library welcomes research orientations for high school, college, and graduate student groups.
+These visits are available by appointment only and must be scheduled at least 6 weeks in advance.
+For research orientation visits, please contact email@example.com and we will get back to you with availability.
+For building tours only (no research orientation), please email firstname.lastname@example.org.